 - Intellectual Property Rights and Copyright Policies

-Instructure Canvas is a Learning Management System (LMS) by Instructure.
+Canvas is a Learning Management System (LMS) by Instructure.
 It is used by many educational institutions to streamline course offerings through the web.
 Each institution has a specific link to the school's Canvas site.
 You cannot log in to SUSCC courses from a generic Canvas link or from a different school's link.
 You will find the link to SU's Canvas site in the yellow bar on the college website at www.suscc.edu.
 Canvas is used to deliver all distance education courses at Southern Union.
-Additionally, traditional on-campus courses at SUSCC use Canvas to supplement the classroom learning.
+Additionally, traditional on-campus courses at SUSCC use Canvas to supplement classroom learning.

-In order to find your online coursework, you will be required to log in to Canvas.
-Click here for directions.
-Once you successfully log in, you may wish to save a shortcut to Canvas on your computer, download the app for your mobile device or simply click on the Canvas link on the SUSCC homepage.
-Canvas provides an application for use on mobile devices but you should not try to complete an online course using a mobile device.
+To find your online coursework, you must log in to Canvas.
+Click here for login directions.
+Once you successfully log in, you may wish to save a shortcut to Canvas on your computer, download the app for your mobile device or simply click the Canvas link on the SUSCC homepage.
+(Canvas provides an application for mobile devices, but you should not try to complete an online course using a mobile device.
 Some functionality is lost when using mobile devices to access some areas of the Canvas LMS.)
 When you log in to Canvas, you may find that your course is not accessible before the first day of class.
 Instructors must publish their courses before you can enter the course in Canvas.
 If you do not see the course on your Canvas dashboard, click the Courses button and click All courses.
 You will see a list of all courses in which you are registered for the semester as well as an indicator letting you know if it is published.

-It's important to remember to update your information and add any additional email addresses for notification purposes under the settings link inside your Canvas account.
+It's important to remember to update your information and add any additional email addresses or cell phone numbers for notification purposes under the settings link inside your Canvas account.
 For additional security, it is recommended that you change your default password in your Canvas account upon the first login and occasionally after that.
 Also, Canvas recommends certain browsers be used to access the LMS for best results.
-Click here to for details about supported browsers for use with Canvas.
+Click here for details about supported browsers for use with Canvas.

 How do I contact my online instructor?

 Your instructor probably has a preferred method of communicating with online students.
 This is to help keep all of the communications threads organized.
-Once you're in your online course, find out how your instructor would like for you to get in touch.
-Directions are likely to be found in the course syllabus located within your Canvas course.
+Once you are in your online course, find out how your instructor would like for you to get in touch.
+Directions can be found on your Canvas course home page, and the course syllabus located within your Canvas course.
 Meanwhile, you may use the directory search link below to search for their email and telephone extension.

 Do I have to come on campus for anything?

-That depends on whether you are in a hybrid course or online course.
-Hybrid courses will require at least one on-campus meeting but may require more.
-Your hybrid course may simply require that your final exam be proctored on-campus or there may be weekly or other scheduled meetings.
+That depends on whether you are in a hybrid online course or a fully online course.
+Hybrid online courses will require a minimum of one on-campus meeting but may require more.
+Your hybrid online course may simply require that your final exam be proctored on-campus or there may be weekly or several scheduled meetings.
 You should find the on-campus requirement in the notes with each course on the class schedule and the Canvas course once you have access to that.
 Once your class has begun, log in to your course to see what your instructor has planned for on-campus visits.
 If you need to request any exceptions to the required meeting(s), you need to do so early in the semester.
 Exceptions are uncommon and are allowed at the discretion of the individual instructors.

-Online courses should not require an on-campus meeting.
+Online courses do not require an on-campus meeting.
 The final exam will be proctored through an online proctoring service.
-A fee of $25 is charged with the tuition for each online course to cover the cost of the proctored final exam.
+A nonrefundable fee of $35 is charged with the tuition for each online course to cover the cost of the live-proctored final exam.
 It will be your responsibility to be sure you have a reliable internet connection at the location you plan to complete your course.
 You will be required to have a webcam and microphone for testing purposes in an online course.
 To find out more about the online proctoring service currently used by SUSCC, click here to go to the Technical Support Page where you will find information and directions for using ProctorU.